 Q: Is housing available for the summer term?

 A: Yes!
-The cost is $1,000, thanks to the Jeff Summer Living Grant.
+The cost is $1,500.
 Summer Residence Life Contracts and Roommate Request forms are available on the Residence Life website.
 In order to sign up for summer housing, you do not have to be enrolled in summer classes.
-However, you DO have to be enrolled in classes for the fall of 2013.
+However, you DO have to be enrolled in classes for the fall of 2015.
 Once the contract is received you are responsible for paying for the summer term even if you change your mind.

 Q: Who do I contact if I have any more questions specifically regarding the Patrick Henry?

-A: Katie Allen, Coordinator of Residence Life.
+A: Stephanie Simpson, Coordinator of Residence Life.
 She can be reached via e-mail at email@example.com, or by calling